aidanbudd/bosc2015/README.md

 If we get to the stage of publishing such an article, we hope it will be useful for others who want to start, or contribute to an existing, open source bioinformatics community, and who want to make it a great one.

+We start by using fork and pull requests to edit the list of features of great open source bioinformatics communities we put together during the unconference, in file listOfFeaturesOfGreatOSBCs.md

 ## Communication

 We've thought hard about how to communicate with each other around this project.